nreinhardt/dotfiles/README.md

 ```vim
 :PluginInstall
 ```
 *  To create custom scripts for your machine, customize the startup script `startup-scripts`.
 You can put aliases and other custom configuration there.
 Every branch/machine should have its own version of the startup script.
-See the README.md there for more info.
+See the README.md in `startup-scripts` for more information.

-## Branches

-Every machine should have it's own branch (eg. `waterloo-linux` or `inspiron`).